Python on Sherlock

 - What kind of codes are you running?
 Do they tend to defer to older, “stable” versions of SW, or do they tend to be on the bleeding edge.

-Opinions on the matter will vary, but there are strong arguments in favor of trying to stay on the leading, not trailing, edge of software versioning.
 Especially for software with complex dependency graphs, older versions of software can quickly go “stale.”
 Even when named or known dependencies are explicitly satisfied, it is easy to miss second order dependencies (“dependencies of dependencies”), which can cause problems.
 These issues can often be mitigated by controlling the factors that are in our control – updating our codes, and trying to keep pace and up to date with changing (usually improving…) code bases.
 Generally speaking, a good practice is often to start with the most current version of any software (python

 …), and work your way back to lower versions, if necessary.